erentatarr/The-Impact-of-Weather-Conditions-on-Traffic-Congestion-in-Istanbul/README.md

 **9. Overall Evaluation**

 The findings from the machine learning analysis are consistent with results obtained in earlier phases of the project.
-Although some weather variables—particularly precipitation—showed significant correlations with traffic congestion, their explanatory power remains limited when taken alone.
+Although some weather variables (particularly precipitation) showed significant correlations with traffic congestion, their explanatory power remains limited when taken alone.

 The negative R² values ​​observed in all models reveal that traffic congestion cannot be reliably predicted using only meteorological factors.
 This indicates that traffic congestion is a multidimensional urban phenomenon and is influenced by other factors such as human behavior and infrastructural conditions.